nova-explorer/op_lcp_n-sma/README.md

 # Known bugs
 * Mpi doesnt work (problem with rank higher than 0).
 Should be fixed soon, until then use only default values.
 * Script fails if terminal is too small to draw menu.
-Use a big enough terminal.
+Use a terminal of minimum size 18x97.
+Check terminal size with stty size
+* For boolean options, anything but False will give True since its converted from string

 # Description
 The script works with LAMMPS trajectory files and it calculates orientational order parameter as well as orientational and positional order parameter (along z axis).